Form I-824 Explained | Filing Tips, Fees & Processing Time

 Section 4: Applicant’s Statement, Contact Information, Declaration, Certification, and Signature

-Before filling out this section it is important to read the Penalties section of Form I-824.
-After doing so, you need to acknowledge that you can read and understand English, including all the questions on the form or if you had an interpreter help you, check 1.b. and name them in Part 5.
-If you had the assistance of a preparer, check box 2 and name them in Part 6.
-Lines 3-5 ask for your contact information (phone number and email address) followed by the applicant’s certification signature line.
+Before filling out this section, it is important to read the Penalties section of Form I-824.
+After doing so, you need to acknowledge that you can read and understand English, including all the questions on the form, or if you had an interpreter help you, check 1.b. and name them in Part 5.

 Section 5: Interpreter’s Contact Information, Certification, and Signature

-If an interpreter was utilized for the preparation of this document fill out their name, mailing address and contact information.
 The interpreter will also need to certify, under penalty of perjury, that they are fluent in English and the applicant’s native language.
 In line 7.a. the interpreter needs to sign the form and date it in 7.b.

 Section 6: Contact Information, Declaration, and Signature of the Person Preparing this Application, if other than the Applicant

-Was a preparer was used to fill out the form?
-If so, provide their full, mailing address and contact information.
+Was a preparer used to fill out the form?
+If so, provide their full mailing address and contact information.
 The preparer will also need to certify, under penalty of perjury, that they prepared the form at the request of the applicant and sign in line 8.a. plus date in 8.b.

-Section 7: Additional Information
+Section 7: Supplementary Information for I-824 Form

 If you need additional space to answer any of the questions, this section is where you include it.